Lightstreamer/Lightstreamer-JMS-example-Auth-hook-java/README.md

 If you want to install this Demo in your local Lightstreamer JMS Extender, follow these steps.

-* Download and install the Lightstreamer JMS Extender.
-Please refer to Lightstreamer web site [download page](http://download.lightstreamer.com/#jms) to find *Lightstreamer JMS Extender* download packages.
+* Download and install Lightstreamer JMS Extender.
+Please refer to Lightstreamer web site [download page](https://lightstreamer.com/download/#jms) to find the *Lightstreamer JMS Extender* download packages.
-* Make sure that the JMS Extender is not running.
+* Make sure that JMS Extender is not running.
-* Get the deploy.zip file, from the releases of this project, unzip it, go to the `Deployment_LS` folder and copy the `JMS_Auth_demo.jar` from `JMS/lib` into `jms_connectors/lib` folder of your JMS Extender installation.
+* Get the `deploy.zip` file, from the releases of this project, unzip it, go to the `Deployment_LS` folder and copy the `JMS_Auth_demo-2.0.0.jar` from `lib` into the `jms_connectors/lib` folder of your JMS Extender installation.
 * Edit the `jms_connectors/jms_connectors_conf.xml` file of your JMS Extender installation by adding the appropriate hook class in the `<param name="hook">` tag of the `<common>` section:
   * `<param name="hook">jmsex_auth_demo.hooks.AuthHook</param>` for the direct version;